-- November 7, 2011 (3 p.m.
-ET)—Optional informational applicant Web conference.
+- November 2, 2012 (1 p.m.
+ET)—Optional applicant Web conference call.
 Registration is required.
-Please see details on the program’s website for complete details and to register.
+Please visit the program’s website for complete details and to register.

 Eligibility and Selection Criteria

-- RWJF Executive Nurse Fellow awards are open to registered nurses who hold senior leadership positions in health services, scientific and academic organizations, public health and community-based organizations or systems, or national professional, governmental and policy organizations.
+- Executive Nurse Fellows awards are open to registered nurses who hold senior leadership positions in health services, scientific and academic organizations, public health and community-based organizations or systems, or national professional, governmental and policy organizations.

-- Applicants must be citizens of the United States or its territories or have permanent residency status.
-In addition, applicants must have the support of their employing organization to engage fully in all curricular, action-learning and leadership project components of the program.
+- Applicants must have the support of their employing organization to fully engage in all curricular, action learning and leadership project components of the program.